openpublishoperation/devops-learn-pr/docs/agile/scale-agile-large-teams.md

 frameworks such as SAFe, LeSS, or Nexus became popular.

-One such group, the Team Services organization at Microsoft, builds the Visual Studio Team Services product.
+One such group, the Team Services organization at Microsoft, builds the Azure DevOps product.
 Team Services has 35 feature teams that release to production every 3 weeks.

 Every team within Team Services owns everything from start to finish and